 Remember — your precautions will not only protect you, but also those around you.

 New TSA procedures

 TSA is experiencing a steady growth of travelers coming through airport checkpoints, including at AVL.
-More security procedures are being implemented by mid-June.
-They include:
+More security procedures are being implemented:

 - Travelers will be asked to keep possession of their boarding passes, and self-scan them at the podium.
 Travelers will also hold the passes in view of the TSA officer for visual inspection.
 This reduces the TSA officer’s need to touch a passenger’s boarding pass.

 - Travelers will need to separate food (in carry-on luggage) for inspection.
 Food must now be placed in clear plastic bags and placed into a bin with no other items for screening.
 Why?
 Food often triggers alarms requiring luggage to be opened for closer inspection.
 This new step will reduce the instances in which passenger bags will be handled by TSA officers.